 You have to crawl before you can walk, AKA everyone has to start somewhere.
 The most successful adopters are the ones who invest in their team’s education.
 Without an internal education-focused process on how to best use the platform and corresponding accountability around this, it’s very difficult to gain user adoption within an organization.

 Executive sponsorship is one way to hold your teams accountable to their ongoing education.
 Have your leadership team send communications advocating for the platform and set targets for your team members to complete online training by specific deadlines.
 All users should join initial onboarding training sessions as well.
 Between hands-on training sessions, new users should be completing additional online trainings and identifying questions they have for the next virtual training.
 By holding team members accountable to ongoing education around platform functionality and best practices, you can help increase their understanding of the platform and its value.

 6. Communicate insights and wins across the organization

 Last but possibly the best way to drive adoption of a new technology is to share insights, data, and—most importantly—wins across your organization.
 The more practical use cases you can display that demonstrate impact, show progress against goals, and display ROI, the more engagement you’ll have from team members eager to leverage the platform for their own benefit.

-As the Conductor platform becomes more integrated into your day-to-day, you should be reviewing your keyword and traffic performance data to get a sense of how things are going.
+As the Conductor platform becomes more integrated into your day-to-day, you should be reviewing your to get a sense of how things are going.
 If you find that you’ve moved into Page 1 for any business-critical keywords that are driving traffic improvements or more conversions, it’s important to communicate these wins to leadership, marketing, and the organization overall.
 Breaking into the top five organic positions in SERP for any given keyword is no easy feat, so being diligent about sharing regular results and updates is vital in continuing to evangelize the platform and the overall organic channel.
 You will undoubtedly get some good questions when sharing insights and receive positive feedback in return.